Meet EYN’s Staff

 When free, she enjoys making art, playing trumpet, board games with friends, and getting outside to hike, climb, or find other nonsense to be had wherever there are trees.

-M’Liss Moon is excited to join the EYN team as the Youth Resilience and Community Resources Coordinator.
+M’Liss Moon is excited to join the EYN team as the Youth Resilience and Community Resources Manager with the TRACE Care Team.
 Originally from Colorado, M’Liss found her way to Washington and the Snoqualmie Valley area in the mid 90’s and has loved it ever since.
 Her background in psychology and massage therapy lead her to open Main St. Massage, a health and wellness center in Duvall in 2001.
 After her daughters entered the world, M’Liss continued to volunteer in the community serving 12 years on the City of Carnation Planning Board, initiating the PTSA at the Riverview Learning Center, and most recently serves at the Equity, Diversity and Inclusion Chair on the PTSA Council at the Riverview School District.

 M’Liss is passionate about promoting a healthy, thriving Snoqualmie Valley community.
 Currently residing in Carnation, the Moon family, when not learning and working are often found out walking, hiking and enjoying nature.